arneschillert/guitar-notes/Readme.md

 Workflow
 ----

-1. Create abc files with *abc* package in LaTeX: `pdflatex buildAbc.tex`; see tex file for examples
+1. Create abc files with in LaTeX;in directory *abc*: `pdflatex -shell-escape buildAbc.tex`; see tex file for examples
-1. Convert abc files to pdf files with Makefile
 1. Add guitar chords to `cheatsheet.tex` and arrange in columns
 1. Compile: `pdflatex cheatsheet.pdf`